-If you’re a marketing leader, you often need to think like an artist.
+(RB): If you’re a marketing leader, you often need to think like an artist.
 Using the right tone and pitch in your Facebook messages; crafting the storyboard for your 25-second YouTube video; evoking an emotional response with one simple tweet–these things require intuition, a sense of taste, and the courage to act without precedent.

 At the same time, marketing executives must understand hard science.
 If you’re looking to derive customer insights from social data and big data, you need tools that will allow you to be uncompromisingly objective.
 That’s why marketing technologies are increasingly appropriating methods from behavioural economics, psychology, and statistics–and eliminating unnecessary guesswork in the process.

 Here are some of the social marketing related topics and questions that modern marketing leaders need to tackle:

 – It’s vital that marketers understand the technology of social networks, those that are here and those yet to come.
 What are their functions?
 What value proposition do they offer marketing?

 – Marketers must think about ways to integrate those networks into one manageable platform for efficient publishing and facilitating a comprehensive picture of your social analytics.

 – With organic reach dropping and the importance of paid social rising, how can companies work with paid social media partners to quickly leverage top performing content and extend their reach and engagement?

 – Listening to the customer has become every bit as important as pushing marketing messages.
 Your social listening tool should alert you to the current hot topic in your space, what the public is saying about you, where the competition is messing up so you can offer better solutions, how people are responding to your campaigns, and the overall sentiment for your brand.